b08x/AIVideoAnalysisPipeline/README.md

 - **Input**: All processed data (utterances, topics, visual analyses)
 - **Processing**: Generate structured reports using Jinja2 templates
 - **Output**: Markdown and PDF reports with complete insights
+  - **Multiple Formats**: Reports can be generated in both Markdown (.md) and PDF formats
+  - **Comprehensive Content**: Includes all analysis results, visualizations, and metadata
+  - **Structured Layout**: Organized by processing stages with clear section separation

 ### Stage 7: Completion